Open to new Retail investors

 Formerly T. Rowe Price Media & Telecommunications Fund - I Class

-The fund seeks to provide long-term capital growth through the common stocks of media, technology, and telecommunications companies.
+The fund seeks to provide long-term capital growth.

 To normally invest at least 80% of net assets in the common stocks of companies engaged in any facet of media and telecommunications including publishing, movies, cable TV, telephone, cellular services, and technology and equipment.
 Generally, the fund invests in companies in the large- to mid-capitalization range.
 The fund's investments may be in U.S. or non-U.S. companies.